 [Begin Proposed Correction]

-7 Considerations
+7 Design considerations

-Clause 3/[IETF STREAM PAUSE] describes the main use cases for RTP pause and resume.
+Clause 3/[IETF STREAM PAUSE] describes the main use cases for RTP stream pause and resume.
 It lists a number of RTP topologies.
-A H.248 gateway may act as a media sender, media receiver and/or mixer.
-As such the design criteria listed in clause 4/[IETF STREAM PAUSE] should be considered when implementing RTP pause/resume on gateways.
+A H.248 media gateway may act as a media sender, media receiver, mixer and/or other RTP topologies with involvement in P/R-signalling.
+Appendix I provides a list of example use cases from perspective of H.248 gateways.
+As such the design criteria listed in clause 4/[IETF STREAM PAUSE] should be considered when implementing RTP stream pause/resume on gateways.

 {Editor’s note: Further details regarding how the SSRC is determined should be added.
 For example H.248.71 Source Description package, Call Control Signalling or via the rempr package are possibilities.}